endolith/OCRmyPDF/docs/advanced.rst

 The ``tesseract`` renderer
 """"""""""""""""""""""""""

-The ``tesseract`` renderer creates a PDF with the image and text layers precomposed, meaning that it always transcodes, loses image quality and rasterizes and vector objects.
+The ``tesseract`` renderer creates a PDF with the image and text layers precomposed, meaning that it always transcodes, loses image quality and rasterizes any vector objects.
 It does a better job on non-Latin text and document structure than ``hocr``.

 If a PDF created with this renderer using Tesseract versions older than 3.05.00 is then passed through Ghostscript's pdfwrite feature, the OCR text *may* be corrupted.
 The ``--output-type=pdfa`` argument will produce a warning in this situation.